-The walk in shower is usually considered a modern style.
-For sure, the openness and thoughtful design makes it likely to be modern, but you can definitely match your walk in shower with the rest of your home, whether it's modern, or contemporary, or eclectic.
+The walk-in shower is usually considered a modern style.
+For sure, the openness and thoughtful design make it likely to be modern, but you can definitely match your walk-in shower with the rest of your home, whether it's modern, or contemporary, or eclectic.

 All right, let's start with modern because it's the most obvious style choice for walk in showers.

 Why do walk in showers work so well with modern or contemporary styles?
 Usually because walk in showers are usually open and use straight geometrical shapes like rectangles and circles.
 The lack of ledges and elaborate decorate make them minimal---thus perfect for modern design.